zachMitchell/programmingNotes/godot/godot.md

 I have one-half of the tools on linux:
 * [godot-tools](https://marketplace.visualstudio.com/items?itemName=geequlim.godot-tools)
     * The debug console doesn't fully work (not possible to edit variables on the spot), but in place of that the developers of the extension created an *interactions* section where you view nodes and change the values thorugh a different prompt.
 Global variables are also able to be watched in real time.
-* [c# tools for godot](https://marketplace.visualstudio.com/items?itemName=neikeq.godot-csharp-vscode) is installed, but is not working, at least with .NET
+* [c# tools for godot](https://marketplace.visualstudio.com/items?itemName=neikeq.godot-csharp-vscode) is installed, ~~but is not working, at least with .NET~~
+    * Got this to finally work, it was a problem I had with omnisharp.
+Microsoft explains this well: https://docs.microsoft.com/en-us/dotnet/core/install/linux-snap#troubles-resolving-dotnet
+    * In a nutshell, you need to set an environment variable for the snap version of dotnet. `MSBuildSDKsPath` was set in my `~/.profile` file, plus `DOTNET_ROOT`, which helps change the default location for dotnet. (in my case `/snap/dotnet-sdk/current`). `MSBuildSDKsPath` was set to `$DOTNET_ROOT/sdk/$(dotnet --version)/Sdks` for omnisharp.
+    * Microsoft also mentioned in the link above adding a symbolic link for applications looking for common locations that dotnet would reside in.
+* All of the c# hurdles were mostly because I installed this through a snap.
+Package managers might have better luck over snaps, so the steps above are probably not requried for a normal installation.

 ## Random links I want to remember